GPS Reception and Interference

 47.00 deg -123.00 deg

-6. Click OK to accept your changes and to close the Area Target Wizard.
+7. Click OK to confirm your changes and to close the Area Target Wizard.

-Earlier in the scenario you turned off Terrain Server.
+Earlier in the scenario, you turned off streaming terrain.
 This affects the view of the Area Target object when using a local terrain file.
-You need to change your Scenario object's properties so you can view the Area Target on the terrain.
+You need to change your Scenario object's 3D Graphics Global Attributes so you can view the Area Target on the terrain.

-2. Select the 3D Graphics - Global Attributes page.
+2. Select the 3D Graphics - Global Attributes page when the Properties Browser opens.

-3. Open the On Terrain: pull-down menu in the Surface Lines frame.
+3. Open the On Terrain drop-down list in the Surface Lines panel.

 4. Select On.

-Objects located on the surface of the terrain could be covered by the terrain which makes them unreadable.
-You can fix this by making a change to the 3D Graphic window's properties.
+Objects located on the surface of the terrain could be covered by the terrain, which makes them unreadable.
+You can fix this by making a change to the 3D Graphics Window Details properties.

 1. Bring the 3D Graphics window to the front.